MicrosoftDocs/learn/learn-pr/azure/introduction-azure-hpc-cache/includes/4-when.md

 - The dataset is constantly changing.
 - Only a few clients are accessing data on a non-NAS server.
-- A large set of the storage calls are write requests.
+- A large set of the storage calls is made up of write requests.
 - The file system isn't NFS.

 The following table lists criteria for using HPC Cache.